How to Get Podcast Sponsors: What Brands Look for Today

 You pull this data from your podcast host analytics or from listener surveys.
 Even basic demographics help.
 Modern sponsors want detailed audience insights because they are not just buying downloads.
 They are buying access to specific listeners.

-This is where most podcasters stumble.
 Completion rate tells sponsors how many listeners finish your episodes.
-Mid-roll ads deliver 30-35% higher conversion rates than pre-roll, largely because by the middle of an episode, listeners are deeply engaged and less likely to skip.
+Mid-roll ad placements consistently outperform pre-roll because listeners who make it halfway through an episode are more deeply engaged and significantly less likely to skip the break.

-Episodes with 70%+ completion rates drive up to 3× higher ad recall compared to episodes with early drop-off.
-If your completion rate sits above 70%, sponsors see that as a green light.
-If listeners bail after five minutes, that is a red flag.
-Track where people drop off.
-Fix those sections.
-Then show sponsors the improved numbers.
+Shows with high completion rates earn stronger ad recall because attentive listeners actually process the message rather than tune it out.
+If your completion rate sits above 70 percent, sponsors see that as a green light.
+Track where people drop off, fix those sections, then show sponsors the improved numbers.

 How engaged is your audience beyond just listening?
 Sponsors look for: